Revamping the Dashboard

 The simpler the relationship, the better the content will be for a dashboard.

-The higher the priority and the fewer interactive actions associated to it, the better the content will fit within the dashboard instead of a menu item on the navigation bar.
+The higher the priority and the fewer interactive actions, the better the content fits within the dashboard.

 The higher the priority and the less it triggers unknown changes across the system, the better the content will be for the dashboard.